bonfire-xmpp/bonfire/README.md

 You can get a local development server with hot reloading running with `npm run dev`.

-If you want to build the static files, do `npm run generate`.
+If you want to build the static files to `/dist`, do `npm run generate`.

 ### Standalones